Legally reviewed by:

 Shared Control Scenarios

 In partially automated vehicles, determining liability becomes particularly challenging when control shifts between human and computer.
-If an accident occurs during this transition period, liability may depend on factors such as:
+If an accident occurs during this transition period, liability may depend on factors such as: how quickly the system transferred control to the human, whether the driver received adequate warning, what the driver was doing at the moment of transition, and whether the timing of the handover itself constituted a system failure.

 Shifting Liability Landscape